For International Students

 Campus Recreation

-UNC Asheville has a very active Recreation Center.
-The Campus Recreation Department is housed in the Student Recreation Center between Justice Gym and the Sherrill Center on the UNC Asheville Campus.
-The facility accommodates varying types of recreational activities accessible to students, faculty, staff, and eligible members with a valid OneCard or Recreation Pass.
+UNC Asheville’s Campus Recreation Department is housed in the Student Recreation Center between Justice Gym and the Sherrill Center on the UNC Asheville Campus.
+The facility accommodates varying types of recreational activities accessible to students, faculty, staff, and eligible members with a valid RockyCard or Recreation Pass.
 In addition, the department is responsible for off-site facilities available to the community.
-Facilites include a pool, indoor track, multi-purpose courts, racquetball courts, an intramural field, outdoor track, disc golf course, a climbing wall, weight room, fitness room, meditation room, multipurpose studios, personal training office, outdoor spaces, and a bike shop.
+Facilites include a pool, indoor track, multi-purpose courts, racquetball courts, an intramural field, outdoor track, disc golf course, a weight room, meditation rooms, outdoor sports fields, a personal training office, and a climbing wall.
+These facilities are free of charge for students, faculty, and staff with a campus ID card.

 Learn More About Campus Recreation